Chris Herd: Aston Villa

-Born in Melbourne, Australia and raised in Perth, Western Australia, Herd started his youth career at ECU Joondalup, and frequently trained with English club Southampton, which had close links to Joondalup.
-However Southampton decided that he was too small and Joondalup released him at the age of 14.
+Born in Melbourne and raised in Perth, Western Australia, Herd started his youth career at ECU Joondalup, and frequently trained with English club Southampton, which had close links to Joondalup.
+However, Southampton decided that he was too small.
+Joondalup released him at the age of 14.
 Herd signed for Aston Villa from Australian club Bayswater City SC in February 2005, along with fellow Australian Shane Lowry, initially in a deal that was made up of a two-year Youth Training Scheme followed by him signing a one-year professional contract with the club.
-He made 19 appearances and scored twice for Aston Villa Reserves during his YTS campaign, as well as 21 appearances and one goal for the Academy.
-Herd was also part of the squad that won the HKFC Philips Lighting International Soccer Sevens in May 2007, and was rewarded with a two-year contract following the success.
-He played in a variety of positions in his early career, most notably in central-midfield and on the right-wing, although in the 2007–08 Reserve season, he was heavily deployed at right-back.
+He made 19 appearances and scored twice for Aston Villa Reserves during his Youth Training Scheme campaign, as well as 21 appearances and one goal for the academy.
+Herd was also part of the squad that won the HKFC Philips Lighting International Soccer Sevens in May 2007 and was rewarded with a two-year contract following the success.
+He played in various positions in his early career, most notably in central midfield and on the right wing.
+However, he was heavily deployed at right-back in the 2007–08 Reserve season.
 In July 2008, Herd was awarded with a new two-year deal.
 On 17 December 2008, he was selected on the bench for Villa's UEFA Cup match against Hamburger SV in Germany.

 In January 2008, Herd signed on a one-month loan deal (subsequently extended) for Port Vale, and made his debut in the following match against Millwall.
 Herd received the first red card of his career in early February 2008, as Vale lost to Bristol Rovers.
 On his return to the team after suspension he scored two early goals in the 3–2 defeat to Hartlepool United on 12 February.
 After returning from Vale Park, Herd then signed a one-month loan deal with Wycombe Wanderers in March 2008, with Wycombe needing to strengthen their midfield numbers following injuries and a suspension.
 Herd started three matches and made a substitute appearance in another, to play a total of four games during his spell.
-He returned to Villa after he was left on the bench for the match against Grimsby Town on 15 April.
+He returned to Villa after being left on the bench for the match against Grimsby Town on 15 April.